-- (b) ((\$7,970,000 of the transportation infrastructure account state appropriation is provided solely for new FRIB program loans recommended by the department for 2024 supplemental transportation appropriations.
-The department shall submit a prioritized list for any loans recommended to the office of financial management and the transportation committees of the legislature by November 15, 2023. - (c)) The department may change the terms of existing loans in the essential rail assistance account for repayment of loans, including the repayment schedule and rate of interest, for a period of up to 15 years for any recipient with a total loan value in the program of over 10 percent as of June 30, 2023. - (3) \$5,000,000 of the transportation infrastructure account-state appropriation is provided solely for a low-interest loan for the Port of Longview Rail Corridor Expansion project (L1000347) to accommodate current and future port cargo-handling needs.
-The low-interest loan must comply with the requirements of RCW 47.76.460(2). - (4) ((\$7,566,836)) \$7,567,000 of the multimodal transportation account-state appropriation is provided solely for new statewide emergent freight rail assistance projects identified in the LEAP transportation document referenced in subsection (1) of this section. - ((+4+)) (5) \$369,000 of the transportation infrastructure account-state appropriation and \$1,100,000 of the multimodal transportation account-state appropriation are provided solely for final reimbursement to Highline Grain, LLC for approved work completed on Palouse River and Coulee City (PCC) railroad track in Spokane county between the BNSF Railway Interchange at Cheney and Geiger Junction and must be administered in a manner consistent with freight rail assistance program projects. - $((\frac{(5)}{)})$ (6) The department shall issue a call for projects for the freight rail assistance program, and shall evaluate the applications in a manner consistent with past practices as specified in section 309, chapter 367, Laws of 2011.
-By November 15, 2024, the department shall submit a prioritized list of recommended projects to the office of financial management and the transportation committees of the legislature.

-(((6) \$50,000,000)) (7) \$25,000,000 of the carbon emissions reduction account-state appropriation is provided solely for state match contributions to support the department's application for federal grant opportunities for a new ultra high-speed ground transportation corridor.
+(b) The department may change the terms of existing loans in the essential rail assistance account for repayment of loans, including the repayment schedule and rate of interest, for a period of up to 15 years for any recipient with a total loan value in the program of over 10 percent as of June 30, 2023.

+- (3) ((\$5,000,000 of the transportation infrastructure account state appropriation is provided solely for a low-interest loan for the Port of Longview Rail Corridor Expansion project (L1000347) to accommodate current and future port cargo-handling needs.
+The low-interest loan must comply with the requirements of RCW 47.76.460(2). - (4) \$7,567,000)) \$6,740,000 of the multimodal transportation account-state appropriation is provided solely for new statewide emergent freight rail assistance projects identified in the ((LEAP)) OFM transportation document referenced in subsection (1) of this section. - (((5))) (4) \$369,000 of the transportation infrastructure account-state appropriation and \$1,100,000 of the multimodal transportation account-state appropriation are provided solely for final reimbursement to Highline Grain, LLC for approved work completed on Palouse River and Coulee City (PCC) railroad track in Spokane county (L2000179) between the BNSF Railway Interchange at Cheney and Geiger Junction and must be administered in a manner consistent with freight rail assistance program projects. - (((6))) (5) The department shall issue a call for projects for the freight rail assistance program, and shall evaluate the applications in a manner consistent with past practices as specified in section 309, chapter 367, Laws of 2011.
+By November 15, 2024, the department shall submit a prioritized list of recommended projects to the office of financial management and the transportation committees of the legislature. - -state appropriation is provided solely for state match contributions to support the department's application for federal grant opportunities for a new ultra high-speed ground transportation corridor.
 These funds are to remain in unallotted status and are available only upon award of federal funds.
-The department must provide periodic grant application updates to the transportation committees of the legislature, as well as anticipated state match estimates for successful grants.

-(((7))) (8) \$33,500,000 of the move ahead WA flexible account-state appropriation is provided solely for rehabilitation of the Palouse River and Coulee City Railroad (L4000079).
+The department must provide periodic grant application updates to the transportation committees of the legislature, as well as anticipated state match estimates for successful grants. - ((8) \$33,500,000)) (7) \$20,968,000 of the move ahead WA flexible account-state appropriation is provided solely for rehabilitation of the Palouse River and Coulee City Railroad (L4000079).
 Up to \$433,000 of the amount in this subsection may be used for management and oversight of operation and maintenance activities.